braintree/braintree_node/README.md

 ## Overview

 This is a node.js library for integrating with the Braintree gateway.
-It is a work in progress, very much alpha.
+It is a work in progress, very much beta.
 Feedback is appreciated.
 It can be used in the sandbox environment, [contact us](mailto:support@getbraintree.com) if you're interested in using it in production.